ARMmaster17/HIVEbook/GLOSSARY.md

 A line of code that is ignored by the parser/interpreter/processor/compiler.
 Usually used to identify what a specific line or section of code does.
 Used to help keep code clean and organized.

+## Directive

+A line of code prefaced with a # that tells the parser how to handle the file.

 ## Elevated Slave

 A node that acts like a slave, but is allowed to interface with the user using commands like PRINT.